jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         with self.assertRaises(ValueError):
             int('31/12/99 10')

 * I need a solution that is capable of reading the date and time.
-Writing one myself would require a lot of work as I would have to account for the number of days in months, February has 28 days except in leap years when it has 29 days and some months have 30 days while others have 31 days.
+Writing one myself requires accounting for the number of days in months, February has 28 days except in leap years when it has 29 days and some months have 30 days while others have 31 days.
 I do a search in the `python online documentation <https://docs.python.org/3/search.html>`_ for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_, and select the `datetime <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#module-datetime>`_ module since it looks like it has a solution for this problem.
 Reading through the available types in the module, I see I can create `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ objects which handle date and time

   .. code-block:: python